 “This data shows not only that improvements to infrastructure are vital to encourage EV adoption and that the industry needs to do more to educate vehicle buyers about how far the technology has come, but that the British public are primed to buy into clean, connected vehicles.
 With climate change being such a significant part of the national conversation, reducing vehicle emissions has never been more important.
 It’s encouraging to see so many people backing further action in support of EVs,” concluded Kulperger.

 Manager, Strategic Communications & Public Affairs

 Geotab is a global leader in connected transportation solutions.
-We provide telematics — vehicle and asset tracking — solutions to over forty thousand customers in 150 countries.
-For more than 20 years, we have invested in ground-breaking data research and innovation to enable partners and customers, including Fortune 500 and public sector organizations, to transform their fleets and operations.
-We connect to over 3.2 million vehicles and process more than 55 billion data points a day so that customers can make better decisions, increase productivity, have safer fleets, and achieve their sustainability goals.
-Geotab’s open platform and Marketplace, offers hundreds of third-party solution options.
-Backed by a team of industry leading data scientists and AI experts, Geotab is unlocking the power of data to understand real-time and predictive analytics — solving for today’s challenges and tomorrow’s world.
-To learn more, visit www.geotab.com follow @GEOTAB on Twitter and LinkedIn or visit the Geotab Blog.
+We provide telematics — vehicle and asset tracking — solutions to over 47,000 customers in 150 countries.
+For more than 20 years, we have invested in ground-breaking data research and innovation to enable partners and customers (including Fortune 500 and public sector organisations) to transform their fleets and operations.
+We connect to over 3.8 million vehicles and process more than 55 billion data points a day so that customers can make better decisions, increase productivity, have safer fleets and achieve their sustainability goals.
+Geotab`s open platform and Marketplace offer hundreds of third-party solution options.
+Backed by a team of industry-leading data scientists and AI experts, Geotab is unlocking the power of data to understand real-time and predictive analytics — solving today’s challenges for tomorrow’s world.
+To learn more, visit www.geotab.com/au, follow @GEOTAB on Twitter and LinkedIn or visit the Geotab Blog.